rachelesmee/website/foss4guklocal2023/index.md

 ## Keynotes

 We have two amazing keynotes: [Ujaval Gandhi](https://www.linkedin.com/in/spatialthoughts/?originalSubdomain=in) and [Helen McKenzie](https://www.linkedin.com/in/helenmckenzie003/).
-We will also have a panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/), provisionally titled: *Where have we gone in the last ten years, and where will be in ten years time?*.
+We will also have the **Ten Years After** panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/), themed around "*Where have we gone in the last ten years, and where will be in ten years time?*".

 ## Call for Talks